kera-cudmore/seaside-sewing/README.md

 #### 404 Error Page

-The 404 error page is shown if the page a user is trying to access cannot be found (for example the user enters an incorrect productid in the product url.)
+The 404 error page is shown if the page a user is trying to access cannot be found (for example the user enters an incorrect product id in the product url.)
 Users are asked to use the navigation menu to try again.

 #### Terms and Conditions Page

-The terms and conditions page lists a set of terms and conditions created on the rocket lawyer site for an ecommerce store.
+The terms and conditions page lists a set of terms and conditions created on the rocket lawyer site for an e-commerce store.
 As this project is purely for educational purposes, no terms or conditions are legally binding as Seaside Sewing is not a real shop.

 #### Privacy Policy Page

-The privacy policy page contains a privacy policy created for an ecommerce shop created on the rocket lawyer site.
+The privacy policy page contains a privacy policy created for an e-commerce shop created on the rocket lawyer site.
 As this project is purely for educational purposes, the privacy policy is not legally binding as Seaside Sewing is not a real shop.

 #### Delivery Policy Page